 Who can't get in a locker room?

-That's what you're still in this locker room business.
+That's what you're still in, this locker room business?

-I happen to know that's not never.
+I happen to know that's not.

-When Castro said it a Cuban model doesn't even work for us.
+He said that the reporter purposely misunderstood him when Castro said that a Cuban model doesn't even work for us.

 What Castro was saying was that capitalism doesn't work.

-Castro speaking at the University of Havana said that his words had been misinterpreted by his U.S. interviewer, the generalist Jeffrey Goldberg of Atlantic Monthly, who quoted a U.S. analyst saying they indicated Castro now supports a smaller state role in the island's Soviet-style economy.
+Castro speaking at the University of Havana said that his words had been misinterpreted by his U.S. interviewer, the journalist Jeffrey Goldberg of Atlantic Monthly, who quoted a U.S. analyst saying they indicated Castro now supports a smaller state role in the island's Soviet-style economy.

-Don't forget Castro had an expert from the Council on Foreign Relations.
+Don't forget, Castro had an expert from the Council on Foreign Relations because his reporter took an expert from the CFR to translate this.

-So not only did the journalists get it wrong, but somebody from the uh CFR conspirate conspirator got it wrong.
+So not only did the journalists get it wrong, but somebody from the CFR, conspirator, God I wrote, a CFR expert seemed to be translating as this was going on.

 President Barack Obama appealed to an unsettled nation Saturday to honor the memory of the 9-11 attacks by hewing to the values of diversity and tolerance.